USERluoyf/predictive_maintenance/README.md

 # 📊 predictive_maintenance 🛠️
 <h2>A project for the Artificial Intelligence course part of the Master Degree in Computer Science at the University of Bologna.</h2>
-<br>Specific analysis of the data collected by the sensors for the development of a Machine Learning application, which exploits the correlations discovered in the data set to provide a sufficiently valid and correct prediction regarding a probable failure of a machine.
+<br>Specific analysis of the data collected by industrial sensors for the development of a Machine Learning application which exploits the correlations discovered in the data set to provide a sufficiently valid and correct prediction model regarding a probable failure of a machine.
 <br>Dataset used: “AI4I Predictive Maintenance Dataset”
 <br>Link: https://archive.ics.uci.edu/dataset/601/ai4i+2020+predictive+maintenance+dataset
 <br>The version of the dataset we used can be found in this github repository under the name "predictive_mainteniance.csv".